Our Uncle and his Profile (1894 – 1986)

 On September 19, 1944 Günther Kegler became leader of the military registration offices at Sangerhausen and Querfurt, Thuringia, about an hour’s drive northeast of Gotha, Biene’s place of birth.

 As he could clearly see the imminent collapse of his beloved country on the horizon, he did everything in his power to save what was in his mind the only resource left after Germany’s defeat.
 To spare young boys from the draft was foremost on his mind.
 After January 1945 even the diehards of the regime could see the writing on the wall.
 But instead of preparing for a quick surrender, which would have saved tens of thousands of lives, they obstinately clung to the glimmer of hope for final victory.
-Goebbels’ relentless propaganda machine fueled a patriotic fervor, especially among boys.
+Goebbels’ relentless propaganda machine fuelled a patriotic fervour, especially among boys.
 Men capable of carrying a rifle or an antitank weapon were to be conscripted.

 Unfortunately, his ordeal was far from over.
 By prior arrangement between the US and the Soviet Union, the American occupation forces withdrew from Thuringia and handed over the administration of the province to the Russians.
 Arrests, interrogations mostly conducted at night, closing of savings accounts and all sorts of other chicanery followed in quick succession.
 As my uncle stated in his family chronicle, it was the fate of countless other German officers in the Soviet Occupation Zone.